anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following endpoints are defined for the *pledge* in this document.
 The endpoints are defined with short names to also accommodate for the constraint case.
-The URI path begins with "http://pledge.example/.well-known/brski" followed by a path-suffix that indicates the intended operation.
+The URI path may begin with "http://pledge.example/.well-known/brski" followed by a path-suffix that indicates the intended operation.
+According to RFC 9110 {{?RFC9110, Section 7.2}} the host header to be present.
+To ensure that the pledge can be involved in the bootstrapping, independent if it can resolve the host header, the pledge SHALL accept any host header.

 Operations and their corresponding URIs: